tommytracey/AIND-Capstone/README.md

 ### Hidden Layer &mdash; Gated Recurrent Unit (GRU)
 Now let's make our RNN a little bit smarter.
 Instead of allowing _all_ of the information from the hidden state to flow through the network, what if we could be more selective?
 Perhaps some of the information is more relevant, while other information should be discarded.
 This is essentially what a gated recurrent unit (GRU) does.

 There are two gates in a GRU: an update gate and reset gate.
-[This article](https://towardsdatascience.com/understanding-gru-networks-2ef37df6c9be) by Simeon Kostadinov, explains these gates in detail.
+[This article](https://towardsdatascience.com/understanding-gru-networks-2ef37df6c9be) by Simeon Kostadinov, explains these in detail.
 To summarize, the **update gate (z)** helps the model determine how much information from previous time steps needs to be passed along to the future.
 Meanwhile, the **reset gate (r)** decides how much of the past information to forget.

 ##### &nbsp;